Han Zhubin

-Han Zhubin (韩杼滨 (韓杼濱, Hán Zhùbīn); born February 1932) was Procurator-General of the Supreme People's Procuratorate and is the former President of China Law Society.
+Han Zhubin (韩杼滨 (韓杼濱, Hán Zhùbīn); born February 1932) is a Chinese retired politician who was the procurator-general of the Supreme People's Procuratorate from March 1998 to March 2003, and the president of China Law Society from November 2003 to November 2013.

 Biography

-A native to Harbin, Heilongjiang, Han Zhubin joined the Communist Party of China in 1950.
+A native to Harbin, Heilongjiang, Han Zhubin joined the Chinese Communist Party in 1950.

 Han worked in the railway system since 1946.
 He was the Minister of Railways from 1992 to 1998, and the Procurator-General of the Supreme People's Procuratorate from 1998 to 2003.

 Han served as a Deputy Secretary of the Central Commission for Discipline Inspection (CCDI) and as a member of the 15th CCDI Standing Committee in the period 1997–2002.